matrix-org/matrix-react-sdk-module-api/README.md

 From the `RuntimeModule` instance, modules can listen for `WrapperLifecycle.Wrapper` to provide a wrapper react component.
 It would wrap the `MatrixChat` component and let any consumer add a header, a footer.

+### Custom components
+From the `RuntimeModule` instance, modules can listen for different `CustomComponentLifecycle` events and swap the component with a custom written component.
+In principle it works the same way as the `WrapperLifecycle`, but the usecase is different.
+Instead of wrapping the element, you can intercept it, consume the state of the component including its children, and return your own customly written component.

+It is possible to add `matrix-react-sdk`, `matrix-js-sdk` as a dependency into your custom module implementation to gain complete functionality within your custom components, aswell as the ability to reuse sub-components and styles.

 ## Contributing / developing

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for the mechanics of the contribution process.